00-jc/xft/README.md

 - A function has one and one purpose only and it's either validation, logic or driving others.
 - Any function that allocates memory requires an allocator vtable interface
 - `strlen` tests/benches may fail under gcc due to redzoning, but work fine in real-world usage; clang/llvm runtimes pass the sanitized tests cleanly
+- ft_main's runtime is as thin as possible, no syscalls and no initialization of ANY resources.

 ## Guarantees